microbit-foundation/spec-i2c-protocol/spec/index.md

 ### Considerations

-- `read_request` can only be sent by the I2C master (nrf)
+- `read_request` can only be sent by the I2C main (nrf)
-    - The master (nRF) must wait for the `COMBINED_SENSOR_INT` signal to be asserted by the slave (KL27)
+    - The main (nRF) must wait for the `COMBINED_SENSOR_INT` signal to be asserted by the secondary (KL27)
-- `write_request` can be sent by both slave and master.
+- `write_request` can be sent by both secondary and main.
-    - For the slave to initiate this, it must assert the interrupt signal first and then the master must poll (i2c read) the device for data.
+    - For the secondary to initiate this, it must assert the interrupt signal first and then the main must poll (i2c read) the device for data.

 ## I2C Flash interface